zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 }
 ```

-This will give an increase performance on large batches where the domain name
+This will give an increased performance on large batches where the domain name
-directly or indirectly share data.
+directly (or indirectly) share data with other domain names.

 ### Increase number of sub processes